 - There is no doubt RT-AC68U is the best Asus router one can buy to run Tomato as of this writing.
 Naturally it is also the most expensive.

 - Between the expensive RT-AC68U and the not too expensive RT-N15U, RT-AC56U is a better choice for price/CPU performance consideration, but RT-AC66U is better for WiFi.
+However, RT-AC56U has internal antennas (not preferred) rather than external (preferred), and there are various reports of 2.4GHz issues with the RT-AC56U.

 - (A unique non-Asus router deserves a note here.
 There exists a Tenda W1800R that enjoys a dedicated Tomato build from Shibby.
 Its hardware specification is at the same level as RT-AC66U but with 16MB flash only, at a significantly lower price.
 This brand does not have a good reputation, and is well known to have crappy firmware.
 Some have successfully flashed it to run Tomato.
 However, more than a few people found that if something went wrong with the flashing it will be bricked, and cannot be recovered unless you disassemble it and solder a TTL cable to it.
 As of 2014 April, there is a minor issue with the 5GHz LED indication cannot be turned off in Tomato.)